smourier/DirectNAot/README.md

 So, DirectN has now been split into two projects: the interop code in one project, and the utilities, add-ons and extensions code in another project.

-You don't have to use the extensions, but I strongly recommend to use it.
+You don't have to use the extensions, but it's strongly recommend to use it.

 The reason Extensions is separated from DirectN is more an engineering reason.
 Roslyn/.NET source generators at work here tend to choke on ~10000 source-generated classes, so the DirectN project is just very difficult to work with in Visual Studio.